treydock/puppet-module-keycloak/README.md

 ### keycloak\_sssd\_user\_provider

+**WARNING** This feature is no longer tested and likely stopped working when Keycloak began requiring Java 11+.
+If you rely on this feature, please open an issue or pull request.
+Likely need to build jna from source.

 Define SSSD user provider.  **NOTE** This type requires that SSSD be properly configured and Keycloak service restarted after SSSD ifp service is setup.
 Also requires `keycloak` class be called with `with_sssd_support` set to `true`.

 ```puppet